pcarbo/genetic-data-analysis-rcc-1/README.md

 Attribution license
 ([CC BY 4.0](https://creativecommons.org/licenses/by/4.0)).

-## Aims
+### Aims

 1. Explore the application of numeric techniques for investigating genetic diversity and population structure from large-scale genotype data.

-2. Understand how large-scale genetic data is commonly represented in computer files.
+2. Understand how large genetic data sets are commonly represented in computer files.

 3. Use command-line tools to manipulate genetic data, and use R to